 Tesla to start delivering Model 3 to China buyers in March

-Tesla Inc said on Friday it plans to start delivering Model 3 cars to customers in China in March, cementing a time frame that the U.S. electric vehicle maker's chief executive, Elon Musk, tweeted about late last year.

-BEIJING: Tesla Inc said on Friday it plans to start delivering Model 3 cars to customers in China in March, cementing a time frame that the U.S. electric vehicle maker's chief executive, Elon Musk, tweeted about late last year.
+BEIJING: Tesla said on Friday (Jan 4) it plans to start delivering Model 3 cars to customers in China in March, cementing a time frame that the US electric vehicle maker's chief executive, Elon Musk, tweeted about late last year.

 The California-based firm, which aims to accelerate Chinese sales that have been hit hard by the impact of trade tension between Washington and Beijing, said in a statement the starting price for a Model 3 in China would be 499,000 yuan (US$72,000).